awesomerank/awesomerank.github.io/lists/heynickc/awesome-ddd.md

 - [Secure by Design (early access)](https://www.manning.com/books/secure-by-design?a_aid=danbjson&a_bid=0b3fac80) - Shows how to use Domain-Driven Design to avoid security vulnerabilities.
 - [Applying Domain Driven Design with CQRS and Event Sourcing](https://buildplease.com/pages/now-what/) - A walkthrough of using EventStorming and other modeling techniques to build a CQRS and Event Sourcing-based prototype for a fictional business domain.
 - [Versioning in an Event Sourced System](https://leanpub.com/esversioning) - Have you had troubles with versioning an Event Sourced system?
 Just getting into a new Event Sourced system for the first time?
 This book is the definitive guide of how to handle versioning over long periods of time.
+- [The Semantic JavaScript Backend for Event-Driven Development](https://docs.wolkenkit.io/1.1.0/downloads/brochure/) - A 68 pages long free ebook on what DDD, CQRS and event-sourcing are, and how they fit each other.

 ## Training Courses